A person can acquire Finnish citizenship on the basis of

 There are other grounds, such as adoption, for acquiring Finnish citizenship as well.
 For more information and fees kindly contact Immigration Service or the Consulate.

-A new Finnish Nationality Act permitting dual nationality more broadly than before came into force on June 1, 2003.
+A new Finnish Nationality Act permitting dual (and multiple) nationality more broadly than before came into force on June 1, 2003.